pudly/schmopera-hugo/content/articles/die-walküre.md

 related_companies = []
 related_people = ["scene/people/claudia-mahnke.md", "scene/people/markus-marquardt.md", "scene/people/stuart-skelton.md", "content/scene/people/ruxandra-donose.md"]
 short_description = "This semi-staged production at the Southbank Centre's Royal Festival Hall with the London Philharmonic Orchestra had none of that.
 Well, except for the drama.
-There was a lot of drama." slug = "die-walkure" title = "Die Walküre" youtube_url = ""
+There was a lot of drama." slug = "there-was-a-lot-of-drama-the-lpos-die-walkure" title = "There was a lot of drama: the LPO's Die Walküre" youtube_url = ""

 +++